Which means of transport to use en Bulgarie?

 Otherwise, the traffic in the cities is quite easy, as is finding your way around.
 Just avoid rush hours in the big cities.

-Accessibility for wheelchairs and strollers is quite disparate in Bulgaria, especially for visiting churches and museums.
-The streets are not always wide enough but in general efforts have been made.
+Accessibility for wheelchairs and baby carriages is fairly patchy in Bulgaria, especially when visiting churches and museums.
+Streets are not always wide enough, but efforts have generally been made.

-More than positive, the city of Sofia received in 2015 a trophy from the Council of Europe for the total accessibility of its metro.
+On a more positive note, the city of Sofia received a trophy from the Council of Europe in 2015 for the total accessibility of its metro.

-As for the beaches, the situation is also mixed.
-Some are equipped with access ramps (as in Albena) while others lack them...
+As for beaches, the situation is also mixed.
+Some are equipped with access ramps (as in Albena), while others lack them...

 The number one scam involves fake cabs.
 These are cars resembling official cabs that spot tourists looking for a cab, invite them to get into their vehicle and charge up to ten times the normal rates!
 To avoid them (because they play on the effect of resemblance and vulnerability), be aware that official cabs wait for the customer to call them and stay in line when they are at airports or train stations, for example.